• Phone: +255 713 550 312

 • Office furniture

-• Blackboards / boards for all classrooms
+• Blackboards for all classrooms

-• Basic learning materials (books, stationery, teaching aids)
+• Basic learning materials

 Outdoor & Play Area